ArnoAnsems/CatacombGL/README.md

 * The Catacomb Abyss, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombAbyss).
 * The Catacomb Armageddon, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombArmageddon).
 * The Catacomb Apocalypse, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombApocalypse).
-* Reflection Keen, developed by NY00123, released under the GPLv2 license, see gpl2.txt (https://github.com/NY00123/refkeen).
+* ReflectionHLE, developed by NY00123, released under the GPLv2 license, see gpl2.txt (https://github.com/ReflectionHLE/ReflectionHLE).
-* DOSBox OPL emulator, developed by the DOSBox Team, released under the GPLv2 license, see gpl2.txt (https://github.com/NY00123/refkeen/tree/master/src/opl).
+* Nuked OPL3 emulator, developed by Nuke.YKT, released under the LGPLv2.1 license, see lgpl2.1.txt (https://github.com/nukeykt/Nuked-OPL3).
 * Simple DirectMedia Layer, developed by Sam Lantinga.
 See SDL2.txt for license details. (http://www.libsdl.org/)
 * GoogleTest, developed by the GoogleTest team.
 See GoogleTest.txt for license details. (https://github.com/google/googletest).